 - Eric Kayser - Don’t let the multiple locations fool you into thinking that this is some kind of mediocre chain bakery: The breads at Kayser are excellent (ranked #1 on our list of Five Great Baguettes in Paris).

 - Le Petit Vendôme - If you really want to lunch as the locals do, visit this old fashioned Auvergnate casse-croute and snag one of the best jambon-beurre sandwiches in Paris.

 - Verjus Sandwich - Packaged in parchment and twine, Verjus offers riffs of famous American sandwiches to-go.
-Options include fried chicken, pork belly, a Cuban and even a vegetarian sandwich if you ask nicely.
+Options include fried chicken, duck meatball, wild boar confit and even a vegetarian sandwich if you ask nicely.

 - Pierre Hermé - Join the hushed masses who queue worship at the altar of pastry demigod Pierre Hermé.
 Tarts, cakes, chocolates, ice cream and, of course, macarons.

 - Gosselin - Gosselin’s baguette was rated fifth best in the city in 2010, and we included it on our list of Five Great Baguettes in Paris.